janw4ld/pandoc-example/pandoc-markdown-example/example.md

 | the  | first  | row     |
 | the  | second | one     |

-You can float the table to the right or left using latex's float environment.
+You can float the table to the right or left using \LaTeX's float environment.

 ## Citations